Ida Ivanka Kubler: Work

-“The Thing” series, oil and cocoons on canvas, also border between abstraction and figuration, but Kubler used boldly the impasto technique.
+"The Thing" series, oil and cocoons on canvas, also border between abstraction and figuration, but Kubler used boldly the impasto technique.
 The painterly imagery is sublime: half-abstract groups of nudes walking in the nothingness.

 Kubler also created performance art to The Birth of an Idea series but this artwork consists from red and white stones arranged in a circle.
 The natural setting of nature, river and mountains creates a sublime scene which connects with the idea of the universe.

 As part of the universe we feel stronger, more secure and confident.
 The circle draws us in and we lose the ego.

 In addition, Kubler has developed two other series.
-The “Non Material” series.
+The "Non Material" series.
 These are paintings, oil on canvas, depicting scenes on the border between abstraction and realism and are dreamy-ghost-like paintings.

 One of the artworks was used as a fundraiser for cancer treatment centres.
 This series are about the freedom in space, as you can hang them horizontally, vertically, on the ceiling, floating in the air; as singles or in groups.

-Additionally Kubler developed “The Letter” series; sculptured atmospheric scribbles.
+Additionally Kubler developed "The Letter" series; sculptured atmospheric scribbles.
 At the same time gives an impression of different roads, a large universe with planets in it, waves of an ocean, something endless, or the today's uprooting in a physical and direct sense.

-The media is hand- extracted silk cocoon fibers.
-The color is again strong in presence: Deep Violet is magnifying and it is the deepest color in the World.
-It stays for mystery and delicate love feelings.
-Some suggest is as deep as death, or as deep as love.